LapisHusky/dropperutilities/readme.md

 - To stop the bot, have your command prompt in focus, and press ctrl+c.
 This will disconnect you if you're still logged into Minecraft.

 ## Recent Updates
+- Perfect Map Requirement now accepts Sewer or Floating Islands first
-- Fixed an issue where editing trusted.txt with some editors on Windows added a special character that my program failed to parse
+- Fixed an issue where editing trusted.txt with some editors on Windows added a special character that this failed to parse

 ## FAQ
 ### How do I change trusted users?